 Mary A. Kalmink

-In addition to handling a variety of litigation, Mary advises clients on various employment issues and handles employee training on issues such as sexual harassment.
-Mary also represents employers on tax rate and related issues before the Unemployment Insurance Agency.
+Mary Kalmink defends clients on employment issues and develops employee training procedures.
+She also represents employers in tax rate issues before the Unemployment Insurance Agency.

 Mary provides a combination of litigation and counselling to her clients.
 She litigates a broad range of product liability and premises liability cases for clients in food processing and manufacturing, hospitality, and retail industries.
 She also advises these clients regarding product recalls and compliance with federal and state industry regulations.

 Mary handles commercial litigation in several states for clients in the field of real estate investment including issues such as breach of contract and enforcement of personal guarantees.

 Mary also represents employers in various industries in defense of discrimination and wrongful discharge lawsuits, in wage-and-hour reviews, and in tax rate issues before the Unemployment Insurance Agency.
 She also counsels employers in best practices for investigating harassment claims, employee discipline and compliance with federal leave laws.